inunix3/rxpipes/README.md

 ## Features
 - 6 available piece sets (see the [Piece Sets](#piece-sets) section to see them).
 - Custom piece sets are supported.
+- **Depth mode** - in this mode several layers of pipes are drawn, and when a new layer is created, old pipes are made darker which gives a sense of depth.
 - Each pipe has its own color; available palettes are: none (colorless), base colors (16 colors defined by your terminal) and RGB.
 - Changeable FPS (frames per second).